-Use dump_file instead of /dev/rmt/0 as the file to restore from.
-Typically dump_file specifies a tape or diskette drive.
-If dump_file is specified as '-', sfxrestore reads from the standard input.
+Use dump\file instead of /dev/rmt/0 as the file to restore from.
+Typically dump\file specifies a tape or diskette drive.
+If dump\file is specified as '-', sfxrestore reads from the standard input.
 This allows sfxdump(1M) and sfxrestore to be used in a pipeline to copy a file system:

-sfxdump 0f - /dev/sfdsk/gfs/rdsk/vol0007 | (cd /home;sfxrestore xf -)
+# sfxdump Of - /dev/sfdsk/gfs/rdsk/vol0007 | (cd /home;sfxrestore xf -)

 If the name of the file is of the form machine:device, the restore is done from the specified machine over the network using rmt(1M).
-Since sfxrestore is normally run by root, the name of the local machine must appear in the l.rhosts file of the remote machine.
-If the file is specified as user@system:device, sfxrestore will attempt to execute as the specified user on the remote machine.
+Since sfxrestore is normally run by root, the name of the local machine must appear in the /.rhosts file of the remote machine.
+If the file is specified as user@machine:device, sfxrestore will attempt to execute as the specified user on the remote machine.
 The specified user must have a .rhosts file on the remote machine that allows the user invoking the command from the local machine to access the remote machine.